 Hierarchical to: No other components.
-Dependencies: No dependencies. of a resource is ma allocation of the re The TSF shall ensure that any previous information content of a resource is made unavailable upon the [selection: allocation of the resource to, deallocation of the resource from] the following objects: 1.
-Session Keys (immediately after closing related communication session), the ephemeral private key ephem-SK{PICC}-PACE (by having generated a DH shared secret K66),67 3. [assignment: list of objects].
+Dependencies: No dependencies.
+FDP_RIP.1.1 The TSF shall ensure that any previous information content of a resource is made unavailable upon the [selection: allocation of the resource to, deallocation of the resource from] the following objects: 1.
+Session Keys (immediately after closing related communication session), 2. the ephemeral private key ephem-SK {PICC} -PACE (by having generated a DH shared secret K^{67}), 68 3. [assignment: list of objects].